ton-community/ton-docs/docs/contribute/sample-tutorial.md

 This section is for you to explain the context of this tutorial and why it is important, what we're going to build and learn in this tutorial.

 - Explain this section like you're explaining it to a 5-year-old (**[ELI5](https://www.dictionary.com/e/slang/eli5/)**)
-- Explain everything in 5-6 lines maximum.
+- Explain everything in 5–6 lines maximum.

 *For example:*

->A smart contract is just a computer program that runs on the TON blockchain, or more specifically its [TVM](/learn/tvm-instructions/tvm_overview) (_TON Virtual Machine_).
+>A smart contract is just a computer program that runs on the TON blockchain, or more specifically on its [TVM](/learn/tvm-instructions/tvm_overview) (_TON Virtual Machine_).
 The contract is made of code (_compiled TVM instructions_) and data (_persistent state_) that are stored at some address on TON.

 ## Prerequisites